SunSentinel/crime-datamaker/README.md

 # Crime datamaker
 The scraper and parser framework powering the South Florida Sun Sentinel's police incident map.
-It only pulls from Fort Lauderdale's incident data so far, but more departments may be added in the future.
+It currently grabs Fort Lauderdale and Delray Beach's incident data, but more departments may be added in the future.

 ### Prerequisites
 - Python 3.6